alilleybrinker/langs-in-rust/README.md

 | [Radicle] | 10 | 🌙 Inactive | An Ur-lisp interpreter written in Rust. |
 | [Lang] | 7 | 🌙 Inactive | An imperative programming language written in Rust. |
 | [Iron] | 4 | 🌙 Inactive | A Lisp-based language written in Rust. |

+*: Parcel is a large project of which the JavaScript transformer (written in Rust) is a small part.
+The "stars" number here reflects the whole project, which is broader than a programming language project.

 ### Lox Implementations